ghendrickx/ANNESI-web/README.md

 ## Usage
 The easiest way of using this web-API is by visiting the hosting website: [ANNESI-web](https://annesi-web.netlify.app/).
-Otherwise, this repository can be downloaded and the web-page can be launched, i.e. [`index.html`](./index.html).
+Otherwise, this repository can be downloaded and the web-page can be launched locally, i.e. [`index.html`](./index.html).

 ## Structure
 The essential pieces of code for the web-API are located in the [`src`](./src)-folder, including the data reflecting the